Modern PHP-FPM and NGINX Configuration

 Next Steps

-Expand your PHP-FPM deployment with database connectivity, advanced performance tuning, and high-availability configurations.
+Expand your PHP-FPM deployment with database connectivity, advanced performance tuning, and high-availability configurations as your application grows.

 Database Integration